Jana is a successful writer on Listverse: To date, she has sold close to 270 lists.

-Summarizing Content and Including Sources.
+- Summarize Content and Include Sources.
 Once you have your ten items, take the time to consume each source.
 For example, if your source is a BBC article, summarize the story into an entry of around 180 words.
 This number is just my own rule but it helps me to reach the 1,500 to 1,800 minimum word count for a Listverse list.
 The word count includes your main title and introductory paragraph.
 At the time of writing this, any lists with a lower count won't get accepted.
 Again, take your time.
 A good list cannot be written in a few hours.

 - Format Your List.
 Once you are done writing, the next step is to arrange all the entries in a certain format.
 Give each section a number and a catchy title.
 Reading other people's lists will quickly show you how this is done.
 The entries also run, top to bottom, from number 10 to 1.
 This is a ranking system, meaning that the best entry must be at number 1.

 - Including a Source List.
 Finally, compile the source list at the bottom of your work.

 Editing Can Give You an Edge

 Due to the popularity of Listverse, the site is swamped with submissions.
-It's also extremely busy running the day-to-day tasks.
-Unfortunately, they don't have the luxury of editing every list, especially not when it's riddled with errors.
+The staff is extremely busy running the day-to-day tasks and do not have the luxury of editing every list - especially not those riddled with errors.
 Listverse appreciates lists that are polished and publish-ready.
 If you do a sparkling job with your self-editing, you'll be ahead of the pack.

 - Run your list through a US spelling and grammar checker